-‘The Bachelor’ 2017 Spoilers: Nick Viall Reportedly Got One Woman Pregnant, But She’s Not The Winner – Who Is It?
+‘The Bachelor’ 2017 Spoilers: Nick Viall Reportedly Got One Woman Pregnant, But She’s Not The Winner — Who Is It?

 “When the booze is constantly flowing, protection is not usually on people’s minds.
 And while there are always condoms in the house, with all the drinking going on, there’s really no remembering if they were actually used … The winner is already not happy about how much of a pig Nick has been.
 Nick has slept with a good chunk of the contestants but she fell in love with him for other reasons.”

 Interestingly enough, the article states that even Nick doesn’t know a woman is pregnant with his child.
 So, that says a number of things regarding the validity of this claim that Nick got a woman pregnant.
-With no-one actually knowing about it, how true is it actually?
+With no one actually knowing about it, how true is it actually?

-It’s really difficult to believe rumors and speculative stories like this which seem more to want to sell magazines than the truth.
+It’s really difficult to believe rumors and speculative stories like this which seem more to want to sell magazines than tell the truth.
 While there is not a lot of info given forth as to who is pregnant by Nick, it will only be a matter of time until fans of The Bachelor see how much truth is behind all this.

 Nick Viall has been looked at as the pitiful runner-up, the hopeless romantic, the man desperate for love, and even the player.
 It’s not really his fault that he kept ending up in second place on The Bachelorette, and because of that, ABC gave him his chance on The Bachelor.
 Now, considering he is the leading man, rumors and speculation are going to always be around, but there is actually no concrete evidence behind the report that he got a woman on the show pregnant.